Lathan McKay: Evel Archaeology

+In October 2021 Network Entertainment began production on The Evel Way.
+A biographical series documenting the ten-year journey of Mckay’s Evel Archaeology project intertwined with the reconnecting of Evel’s original crew and the arduous journey to the Snake River Canyon Jump.

+In August 2022 It was leaked that the Evel Knievel Museum was relocating to Las Vegas, Nevada.

+In May 2022 History Channel began production on The Icons Who Built America which Mckay appeared, co-produced and provided the original Evel Knievel archival materials.

+On June 28, 2023, Variety magazine announced that Mckay’s Sam Peckinpah archive and collection found its permanent home at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.

+May 14th 2024, The official announcement of the Evel Knievel Museum’s relocation to Las Vegas was announced.

 Personal life

 The years 2015 to 2017 were fortuitous as the inaugural tour of Big Red (partnering with Mack Trucks) went nationwide.
-It led the parade at Evel Knievel days in Butte, Montana.
+It led the parade at Evel Knievel Days in Butte, Montana.
 McKay and Doug Danger successfully completed their mutual dream of the world record 22-car jump on Evel's Harley Davidson XR750.
-During the 75th anniversary of the Sturgis motorcycle rally at the Legendary Buffalo Chip Campground.
+During the 75th anniversary of the Sturgis Motorcycle Rally at the legendary Buffalo Chip Campground.
 In 2015 he again partnered with the Knievel family on Evel Ale, a custom beer made by South Austin Brewery.

 The Evel Knievel Museum opened in June 2017.

-In July 2021 The Divine Horsemen released a reunion recording of new material that included a song titled Falling Forward.
-Mckay co wrote the song with founding member Julie Christensen.
+In July 2021 The Divine Horsemen released a reunion recording of new material that included a song titled "Falling Forward".
+Mckay co-wrote the song with founding member Julie Christensen.

-In October 2021 production began on a feature length narrative docudrama on Mckay’s life with Derik Murray’s Network Entertainment.
+In October 2021 pre-production began on a feature-length narrative docudrama on Mckay’s life with Derik Murray’s Network Entertainment.

-Principal photography began in Kansas, California, Idaho, Montana and continues throughout 2022-2023.
+Principal photography began in Kansas, California, Idaho, Montana and continues throughout 2023–24.